Founder's Corner 2019

 The Mayor's Cup is Back!

 In 2013 the R2R introduced the Mayors' Cup, a beautiful trophy made for us by the Tacoma Museum of Glass.
 Unfortunately, after it was awarded in 2014 it was dropped and broken.
-The division was dropped as well, so no awards have been offered in the last two years.
+The division was dropped as well, so no awards were offered in 2015 and 16.
 Now we have the repaired Mayors' Cup back and THE COMPETITION IS ON to see which team sponsored by the Mayor of a town along the Foothills Trail will be the fastest on National Trails Day this year.
 Mayors, start recruiting and training!
 Here is the list of past winners who have displayed the cup in their town hall.

 2013 Sumner, Fleet Feet Sports in 6:03